matthewdlang18/macroeconomics-course-website/activities/investment-odyssey/js/services/README.md

 # Investment Odyssey Services

 This directory contains the service layer for the Investment Odyssey game.
-The services provide a clean interface for interacting with the database and managing game state.
+The services provide a clean interface for interacting with the Supabase database and managing game state.

 ## Service Architecture